 Wild Dreams of a New Beginning is a speculative poem written in free verse within a single stanza.
 The poem’s lines vary in syllables from one to nine beats long and the lines themselves are both extremely short and long, the average length being approximately five words and seven syllables.
-You can read the whole poem here.

-Wild Dreams of a New Beginning Summary
+Explore Wild Dreams of a New Beginning

 This poem is an image of our modern world and the ways in which we create meaning in industrialized landscapes.
 The second half of the poem is spent destroying these landscapes as a wave sweeps away all of North America and even travels into Europe.
 The ending is ambiguous as to whether humankind will now exist in peace with the world or recreate their past.

-Wild Dreams of a New Beginning Analysis
+Analysis of Wild Dreams of a New Beginning

 This poem begins with the speaker describing a variety of different moments happening concurrently around the world.
 The first line,